algolia/docsearch/docs/src/styling.md

 ## Advanced styling

-To more heavily style the results, feel free to have a look at the [SCSS source code][4]. `_variables.scss` contains all the default theming, sizing and breakpoints.
+If you want to do more heavy styling, feel free to have a look at the [SCSS source code][4]. `_variables.scss` contains all the default theming, sizing and breakpoints.